 To make our sight word game I cut out 9 rectangles to be our cards.
-I drew the Cat in the Hat’s hat on each card.
+I drew a hat similar to the Cat in the Hat’s hat on each card.
 (Yep, it would have been faster to do them on the computer, but we are out of ink at the moment.)

 The object of the game is to find the hidden birthday cake.